Dynamic Correlation as an Incentive Device: Main model

 I next describe my solution concept.
 Note that the worker and the clients play private strategies, as their strategies depend on the private messages.
-As is well known, repeated games in which players play private strategies lack a recursive structure, often precluding tractability.\footnote{See, \egg \citet{kandori2006efficiency} and \citet[Ch.\ 10]{mailath2006repeated} for further discussion.} Accordingly, unmediated repeated games typically focus on PPE, which has a recursive structure (\citealp{abreu1990toward}).
-Here, with mediation, I use the analogous solution concept, namely perfect communication equilibrium (PCE), due to \citet{tomala2009perfect}.\footnote{ PCE is analogous to PPE in the sense that the distribution over PCE outcomes is identical to the distribution over PPE outcomes in a game where the firm is treated as a disinterested player who publicly discloses all its past messages at the end of each period.
-For this reason, \cite{rahman2014power} refers to this as public communication equilibrium. \citet{levin2003relational} refers to the additional requirement of publicly disclosing all past messages as the full-review property in the context of relational contracting.} To give a definition, let $D|_{h_t}$ denote a continuation of device $D$ at firm history $h_t$.
-Formally, $D|_{h_t} \equiv (D_k|_{h_t})_{k=0}^\infty$ such that for each $k=0,1,\dots$, $D_k|_{h_t}(h_k) = D_{t+k}(h_t h_k)$, where $h_t h_k$ is the concatenation of firm history $h_t$ followed by $h_k$.
-Recall also that $D$ is a communication equilibrium (CE) if the obedient strategy profile $\bar \gs$ is a Nash equilibrium of the game induced by $D$ (\citealp{forges1986approach}; \citealp{myerson1986multistage}).\footnote{Obedience to action recommendations has a natural organizational interpretation, reflecting what is often referred to as interpersonal authority (\citealp{van2010interpersonal}; \citealp{mookherjee2013incentives}): the firm engages in the worker's decision-making through action recommendations.}
+As is well known, repeated games in which players play private strategies lack a recursive structure, often precluding tractability.\footnote{See \citet{kandori2006efficiency} and \citet[Ch.\ 10]{mailath2006repeated} for further discussion.} Accordingly, unmediated repeated games often study PPE, which has a recursive structure (\citealp{abreu1990toward}).
+Here, with mediation, I use the analogous solution concept, namely perfect communication equilibrium (PCE, \citealp{tomala2009perfect}).
+To define it, let $D|_{h_t}$ be the continuation of device $D$ at firm history $h_t$: formally, $D|_{h_t} \equiv (D_k|_{h_t})_{k=0}^\infty$ such that for each $k=0,1,\dots$, $D_k|_{h_t}(h_k) = D_{t+k}(h_t h_k)$, where $h_t h_k$ is the concatenation of history $h_t$ followed by $h_k$.
+Recall that $D$ is a communication equilibrium (CE) if the obedient strategy profile $\bar \gs$ is a Nash equilibrium in the game induced by $D$ (\citealp{forges1986approach}; \citealp{myerson1986multistage}).

 \begin{def*} A communication device $D$ is a PCE if for every period $t$ and every firm history $h_t$, the continuation $D|_{h_t}$ is a CE. \end{def*}